Exploring the spectral undercurrents of India’s urban imagination

 In-depth Interviews

-Conversations with ghost tour operators, spiritual workers, temple priests, business owners, and more
+Extended conversations with ghost-tour operators, spiritual workers, temple priests, exorcists, business owners, and communities living adjacent to designated haunted sites.

 Ethnographic Fieldwork

-On-site research at haunted locations, ghost-tour stops, and exorcism clinics
+On-site research at haunted locations, ghost-tour stops, exorcism clinics, and pilgrimage sites.
+Direct observation of ritual practice and community response.

 Economic & Policy Analysis